 Broadstone

-All are welcome to this presentation on the trends in butterfly numbers revealed by the monitoring in east Dorset surveys in 2023 including casual, website and garden records.
-Walks covered are those at Avon Heath, Badbury Rings, Bishops Court, Garston Wood, Hengistbury Head, Kinson Common, Moors Valley, Mude Valley, Pamphill Moor, Redhill, Sopley Common, Sovell Down, Stanpit, Stour Valley, Upton Heath, West Moors and Wimborne St. Giles and also the Wider Countryside walks After a presentation on the county and regional results for 2023 we will have talks by invited experts, but if members would like to contribute news, photos or other information from their walks feel free to do so.
+All are welcome to this presentation on the trends in butterfly numbers revealed by the monitoring in east Dorset surveys in 2024 including casual, website and garden records.
+Walks covered are those at Avon Heath, Badbury Rings, Bishops Court, Garston Wood, Hengistbury Head, Kinson Common, Moors Valley, Mude Valley, Pamphill Moor, Redhill, Sopley Common, Sovell Down, Stanpit, Stour Valley, Upton Heath, West Moors and Wimborne St. Giles and also the Wider Countryside walks After a presentation on the county and regional results for 2024 we will have talks by invited experts, but if members would like to contribute news, photos or other information from their walks feel free to do so.
 Please, if possible, contact Stephen Brown in advance if you wish to do so to rearrange the programme.
-The programme includes presentations by 1.
-Daisy Meadowcroft and James Cartwright on Why Moths Matter!
-2. Photos and videos from members 3.
-A presentation on Butterfly Conservations Landscape Strategy in the Dorset Downs and Cranborne Chase Please come along if you are interested in helping with any sort of butterfly recording in 2024.
+The programme includes presentations: Dr Martin Warren - The Remarkable Rise of Silver-studded Blues in Dorset!
+Seb Elwood - Species Recovery Project in Dorset Photos and videos from members Please come along if you are interested in helping with any sort of butterfly recording in 2025.
 Refreshments will be available and contributions of cake and biscuits will be welcome.

 - Meeting point: 7.30pm.
 East Stour Village Hall, next to the playing field on the left of the B3092 road from East Stour to Gillingham.